dbashford/mimosa-uncss/README.md

 This module will run the [uncss](https://github.com/giakki/uncss) against configured `.html` pages and output a file that contains all of the CSS the the those pages actually use.
 Any styles not used on the page are left out.

+uncss has plenty of options to tweak the optimization, like an `ignore` option in case some styles have to be forcibly retained.
+Check the [uncss config](https://github.com/giakki/uncss#from-the-command-line) for more info.

 ## Default Config

 This module will not do anything by default.
 It must be pointed at `.html` files to process.